-One key to maintaining a healthy and beautiful lawn is consistency in fertilization.
+One key to maintaining a healthy and beautiful, newly planted lawn is consistency in fertilization.
 But not all grasses are created equal, so it’s important to know proper fertilization techniques and fertilizer products on the market for your grass type.

 Over time, through watering and mowing, lawns will become depleted of the vital nutrients needed to keep roots strong and dense, and blades robust and vibrant green.
 Fertilizing on a regularly scheduled basis will keep your lawn lush, and will help it more effectively fight off pests, weeds, and/or disease that may try to take over.

 Typically, fertilizers contain a combination of Nitrogen, Phosphorous, and Potassium (N-P-K).
 The combinations of these three elements will be displayed on the product itself, for example in combinations like 16-4-8, 10-10-10, etc., depending on the percentage of each ingredient.
 They can often include other ingredients like: Ammonia, Zinc, Magnesium, and more.
 Your local garden center representative can help to guide you in the right direction based on your needs, but here’s an intro into the types.